-The CARICOM Forum on International Investment Agreements (IIAs) will bring together investment officials from member countries of the Caribbean Community (CARICOM) to examine a series of issues related to investment law and policy, with a particular focus on reform of IIAs, including investor–state dispute settlement (ISDS).
+The CARICOM Forum on International Investment Agreements (IIAs) brought together investment officials from member countries of the Caribbean Community (CARICOM) to examine a series of issues related to investment law and policy, with a particular focus on reform of IIAs, including investor–state dispute settlement (ISDS).

-The meeting, being held from September 30 to October 2, 2019, in Bridgetown, Barbados, will combine a training workshop with a strategy forum.
-Sessions will be devoted to topics such as the current legal framework governing foreign direct investment; key protections included in IIAs and how these are often drafted and interpreted; and country experiences in IIA negotiations, implementation, and dispute prevention and settlement.
-CARICOM countries will also conduct a strategy session on IIA and ISDS reform.
+The meeting, held from September 30 to October 2, 2019, in Bridgetown, Barbados, combined a training workshop with a strategy forum.
+Sessions were devoted to topics such as the current legal framework governing foreign direct investment; key protections included in IIAs and how these are often drafted and interpreted; and country experiences in IIA negotiations, implementation, and dispute prevention and settlement.
+CARICOM countries also conducted a strategy session on IIA and ISDS reform.

-The event is being convened jointly by the CARICOM secretariat, the International Institute for Sustainable Development (IISD), the United Nations Conference on Trade and Development (UNCTAD), and the Commonwealth Secretariat.
+The event was convened jointly by the CARICOM secretariat, the International Institute for Sustainable Development (IISD), the United Nations Conference on Trade and Development (UNCTAD), and the Commonwealth Secretariat.